ageslome/ageslome/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Prime Directive is in effect
+Prime Directive is in effect.
 Warmaster Agecus
+coinbase command center : nra codex : ark - spark : deck of agecus